 *Not highly advisable by Kach, make sure you’ll not be duped by an illegal recruiter and pay a Lot of fees*

 Having an agency that could answer my questions and assure me that everything would be fine was a big relief!
-The agency also continued their support once I got deployed.
-They were there to help when there were violations of employment contract and what not.
+The agency also continued its support once I got deployed.
+They were there to help when there were violations of the employment contract and what not.

 10. Embrace change

 Nothing has prepared me enough for all the emotional and cultural changes I faced in my first days in Vietnam.
 I was alone in a remote Vietnamese town that spoke another language I hadn’t heard before!
 But instead of fighting the changes, I embraced it!
 I learned to ride a bike to school and around while braving the cold winter breeze just the way Vietnamese people do!
 I used sign language, or more like charades, every day.
 I learned to love the people, their culture and most of all, my students!

 Though my classmates in law school are now wearing that fancy suit and tie, I have no regrets.
 I finally saw the other side of the world, experienced a new culture and am still teaching in a fantastic location!

 DISCLOSURE: Please note that some of the iVisa links above are affiliate links.
 So when you make a purchase we sometimes make a small commission, at no extra cost to you.
 The cost to you remains the same, sometimes even cheaper if we have negotiated a special deal for our readers.
 We use all of the companies we have listed here and that’s why they are in this list, but of course, we need to keep Mr&MrsHowe.com running as well as it can, which is exactly what you’re helping with if you do decide to buy or book something through an affiliate link!
 If you have any more questions about the companies we use or any other companies you’re looking at, just email us and we’ll be happy to help.
 Please see our full disclaimer page for more information.

 About the Writer